Fauci says early reports encouraging about omicron variant

 “Thus far, it does not look like there’s a great degree of severity to it,” Fauci said.
 “But we have really got to be careful before we make any determinations that it is less severe or it really doesn’t cause any severe illness, comparable to delta.”

 Fauci said the Biden administration is considering lifting travel restrictions against noncitizens entering the United States from several African countries.
-They were imposed as the omicron variant exploded in the region, but U.N.
-Secretary-General Antonio Guterres has blasted such measures as “travel apartheid."
+The restrictions were imposed as the omicron variant exploded in the region, but U.N.
+Secretary-General Antonio Guterres has blasted such measures as “travel apartheid.”

 Omicron had been detected in about a third of U.S. states by Sunday, including in the Northeast, the South, the Great Plains and the West Coast.
-Wisconsin and Missouri were among the latest states to confirm cases.
+Wisconsin, Missouri and Louisiana were among the latest states to confirm cases.

 But delta remains the dominant variant, making up more than 99% of cases and driving a surge of hospitalizations in the north.
 National Guard teams have been sent to help overwhelmed hospitals in western New York, and Massachusetts Gov. Charlie Baker issued an emergency order requiring any hospitals facing limited patient capacity to reduce scheduled procedures that are not urgent.